compilerla/compiler.la/_jobs/software-engineer.md

 * Experience collaborating with product managers and remote teams
 * Knowledge of Git / GitHub based development workflows and open source project management
 * A love of public transportation
-* A personal and professional commitment to bring anti-racist principals into development practices
+* A personal and professional commitment to bring anti-racist principles into development practices

 ## Position type